MicahChalmer/ai-transaction-categorizer-excel/README.md

 - Auto-categorize transactions in a Tiller-style spreadsheet
 - Works with OpenAI or Google Gemini AI models
 - Automatically suggests categories and cleans up transaction descriptions

-## Prerequisites

-- Excel (desktop or web)
-- Node.js and npm
-- API key from OpenAI or Google (for Gemini)

 ## Setup